BrokenHead/TU_seminar_register_README/README.md

 ## Installation notation

-!!!!!! because database now we use oracle 10g for prevend error WE MUSt USE
+!!!!!! because database now we use oracle 10g for prevend error WE MUST USE
-- oracledb 5.5.0 (less than version 6.0.0)
+- oracledb version 5.5.0 (less than version 6.0.0)

 this program is testing and running on
 - node js -v : v18.16.0